alexthiery/otic-reprogramming/docs/_downstream/lmx1a_downstream.md

 </br>

-Set paths and load data and packages
+Set paths and load data and packages.

 ```R
 {